Reviews

 Visible mending is one of the cooler crafty pastimes people are turning to these days.
 The craft involves mending damaged or torn items (mostly clothing) in a purposefully evident and fashion-forward way.
 There are also trends within this craft, such as the Japanese stitching style sashiko, iconic for its use of white or red thread on blue fabrics to reinforce clothes with incredible geometric designs.
 Besides feeding imagination, visible mending aims to encourage upcycling fashion to reduce consumption and fast fashion.

 There has been a macrame boom in recent years.
 While grasping technique is key in learning how to construct macrame pieces, this art form is not hard to learn.
 It’s also relatively inexpensive.
-The fun side of macrame (aside from seeing knots transform into art!) is the different ways you can apply and adapt this craft: jewelry, window décor, plant hangers, wall art, clothing, and more!
+The fun side of macrame (aside from seeing knots transform into art!) is the different ways you can apply and adapt this craft: earrings, curtains, plant hangers, wall hangings, bags, belts, and more!

 If you have never heard of rug tufting, it is a fairly simple craft that involves making tufts of yarn by stuffing them through a backing material to make custom rugs and textured objects.
 However, rug tufting does require some initial investment.
 Your main tool will be a tufting gun, which does all of the heavy lifting, allowing you to create your designs quickly and efficiently.